maet3608/nuts-flow/docs/html/_sources/tutorial/custom_nuts.rst.txt

 9

-The general rule is, if a nut collects/aggregates data in memory or does not return an iterable result is should be implemented as a *sink* (despite being able to be input to other nuts).
+The general rule is, if a nut collects/aggregates data in memory or does not return an iterable result, it should be implemented as a *sink* (despite being able to be input to other nuts).
 On the other hand, if a nut processes data *on-the-fly* and returns an iterator it should **not** be a *sink*.